nikogura/nikogura.com/Documentation.md

 Similar to the MVC pattern (Model, View, Controller), the info your docs convey - the Model, needs to stay separate from the way it's presented - the View.

 Presentation changes depending on branding and fashion.
-The information that describes how your code works doesn't change with anywhere near the speed.
+The information that describes how your code works doesn't change with anywhere near the same speed.

-Furthermore, making your docs simultaneously available on multiple devices pretty much means your formatting needs to be rendered on the fly by a machine.
-A MS Word doc that looks fine on your 27" Apple Display might be utterly unreadable on somebody's phone.
+Furthermore, making your docs simultaneously available on multiple devices pretty much means your formatting _has_ to be rendered on the fly by a machine.

+An MS Word doc that looks fine on your 27" Apple Display might be utterly unreadable on somebody's phone.
+If they can't be read by the person who needs them when they need them, the docs are useless.

 ### Don't Maintain Multiple Versions